jeremycoder/nuxt-iam-docs/src/guide/7-backend.md

     isAuthenticated = false;
   }

-  // If status is 'success', not authenticated if (status === "success") {
+  // If status is 'success', is authenticated if (status === "success") {
     isAuthenticated = true;
   }